BelledonneCommunications/linphone-iphone/README.md

 - Then open linphone.xcworkspace with Xcode to build and run the app.

-# Enabling crashlythics
+# Enabling crashlytics

-We've integrated Crashlythics into liphone-iphone, which can automatically send crash reports.
+We've integrated Crashlytics into liphone-iphone, which can automatically send crash reports.
 It is disabled by default.
 To activate it:

 - Replace the GoogleService-Info.plist for this project with yours (specific to your crashlytics account).

 - Rebuild the project:
 ```
-    USE_CRASHLYTHICS=true pod install
+    USE_CRASHLYTICS=true pod install
 ```

 - Then open `linphone.xcworkspace` with Xcode to build and run the app.